 In 2009, NICHES added 35 acres with the help of the DNR and USFWS mitigation funds for a transcontinental pipeline.

 NICHES expanded with 54 acres in 2014, 23 acres in 2015 and 98 acres in 2017.
-These purchases were possible with principal support from Indiana Bicentennial Nature Trust, Indiana Heritage Trust, Roy Whistler Foundation and Hare Trust.
+These purchases were possible with principal support from Indiana Bicentennial Nature Trust, Indiana Heritage Trust, Roy Whistler Foundation and Laura Hare Charitable Trust.

 Shawnee Bottoms has, in some ways, outgrown its name since its initial protection in 2002, when 150 of the original 220 acres were still in agricultural production and the majority of the property was in the floodplain, or ‘bottom land’.
 Today, after three separate purchases of adjoining upland tracts in 2009 (35 acres), 2014 (54 acres), and 2015 (23 acres) Shawnee Bottoms includes 112 acres of upland.